• Home

 Her strategic vision has not only enhanced the organization’s operational efficiency but has also forged strong partnerships with local businesses, government agencies, and other nonprofits which help to amplify the mission of Mary’s Kitchen Pantry.

-Beyond her role at Mary’s Kitchen Pantry, Gloria’s unwavering dedication to improving the lives of others has earned her recognition within the nonprofit sector and the respect of the countless volunteers, donors, and families she works alongside every day.
+Beyond her roles at Mary’s Kitchen Pantry, Gloria’s unwavering dedication to improving the lives of others has earned her recognition within the nonprofit sector and the respect of the countless volunteers, donors, and families she works alongside every day.

 Through her leadership, Gloria I. Suess continues to make a lasting impact at Mary’s Kitchen Pantry and on the communities it serves, ensuring that the organization remains a beacon of hope for those in need across Southern California.